Category

 What Is a Physical Security Assessment?

 A physical security assessment is a comprehensive audit of your organization’s physical security measures protecting your facilities, personnel, and assets.
-The assessment process evaluates your security systems and procedures, relative to the threats and risks you face, and recommends ways to improve physical security in the workplace.
-While security should be an organization-wide focus and cyberthreats are more important to address than ever, they’re outside the scope of a physical security assessment.
+The assessment process evaluates your security systems and procedures relative to the threats and risks you face and recommends ways to improve physical security in the workplace.
+While security should be an organization-wide focus and cyberthreats are more important to address than ever, network and IT security is outside the scope of a physical security assessment.

-Unlike more limited evaluations—such as testing fire alarms or making sure cameras are working—a physical security audit is a 360-degree review.
+Unlike more limited evaluations—such as testing fire alarms or ensuring cameras are working—a physical security audit is a 360-degree review.
 It covers everything from your building and security systems to plans and procedures to potential threats from your surrounding environment.

 Why Are Physical Security Risk Assessments Important?

+You must be ready for remediation if an emergency does unfold, but mitigation is preferable.
 At its core, security should prevent negative outcomes, be they injuries, loss of life, property damage, or theft.
-A physical security audit reduces the likelihood of these outcomes by identifying potential risks.
+A physical security audit reduces the likelihood of these outcomes by identifying potential risks so you can implement security controls.

 Improve business resilience and risk management